 Visiting the oldest cinema in Bremen was exciting.
 And moreover going into a sneak preview.
 The film presented was Ray & Liz (2018), it has so far only been shown at film festivals.
 We needed some time to process because it was tough to endure this social study of a family coming to pieces.
 The portrayed parental role corresponded to everything except our world view or the idea of a benevolent, good upbringing.

 I would like to recommend anyone who wants to see the film to study in advance the milieu in which its story takes place and which themes are addressed.

 Ultimately, a film should do just that, inspire discussion.
-After talking about it we handled the scenery depicted effectively and continued having a good time that evening!
+After talking about it, we handled the scenery depicted effectively and continued having a good time that evening!

 My dream city should be enriched by many green spaces.
 Furthermore, it should be clean, have good air and offers me a lot of relaxation.
 I define my relaxation according to paths on which I can take long walks.

 There are cities that immediately fall off the grid for me.
 First and foremost, cities the size of Berlin or Hamburg.
 Unless I am convinced of the opposite, I cannot imagine living or working in large cities like these.
 They are too dusty for me, noisy, restless, and the journey to work is often too long.
-In summer the air stands in the narrow gorges of houses.
-And to get into green freedom and rural tranquillity a long way is necessary.
+In summer, the air stands in the narrow gorges of houses.
+And to get into green freedom and rural tranquility, a long way is necessary.

 Bremen has just half a million inhabitants.
 Besides, Bremen hides its size charmingly by the many green spaces and thus seems like a small town.
-The Rhododendron Park Bremen (see the opening photo of this post) impressed me very much.
+The Rhododendron Park in Bremen (see the opening photo of this post) impressed me very much.